MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/drmk/ns-drmk-tagdrmrights.md

 Disable digital outputs.
 A software component must not transfer the content out of the host system through any type of digital interface.
 Note that digital output protection does not affect USB devices because the host system includes USB devices.

 #### FALSE

 Enables digital outputs.
 Content can be transferred from the host system to an external component without restrictions.

+For more information about <b>DigitalOutputDisable</b>, see the Remarks section.

 ## -remarks

 The Windows Certification Program places specific requirements on the way an audio driver handles the <b>CopyProtect</b> and <b>DigitalOutputDisable</b> values.
 These requirements are applicable when the <b>CopyProtect</b> and <b>DigitalOutputDisable</b> values are applied to an audio stream and to the output from which the audio stream is accessed.
 New requirements for Windows 7 include the correct way to program the serial copy management system (SCMS) for S/PDIF endpoints, and high-bandwidth digital content protection (HDCP) for HDMI endpoints.

 The following table summarizes the content protection state that the driver must establish for different values of <b>CopyProtect</b> and <b>DigitalOutputDisable</b>.

 <table>
 <tr>
 <td colspan="2">